dhurlburtusa/YourJS/README.md

 The API documentation of YourJS is handled by [JSDuck][].
 It is built during the `package` grunt task.
 It can also be built on its own using the `gen-docs` grunt task.
 Just run `grunt clean gen-docs`.

+With packaging

+    grunt clean package

+With minimal tasks

+    grunt clean gen-docs

+The `clean` task is optional in the above commands but is highly recommended.

 ### Links

 The following assumes you have a web-server effectively mapping the path /home/repos/git/github/YourJS to the root of this project.